Suggestion: Watch the 10 minutes video tutorial before reading this article

 From which countries do the Chinese buy olive oil?

-The by far most imports are coming from Spain, that covers more than 80% of the market.
+The by far most imports are coming from Spain, which covers more than 80% of the market.

 Why does Chinese people buy olive oil?